DavidDock/works-of-wes-anderson/AGILE.md

 My working week is not always the same but I tried to stick to 10 day iterations allowing for 20 Story Points in each cycle.
 I allocated Issues to my Kanban board for each iteration.
 I then completed the MoSCow prioritisation for these issues.
 I made sure must have issues made up no more than 60%, could have and should have about 20% each.
 The project's Kanban board can be found [Here](https://github.com/users/DavidDock/projects/2)
+My paln was to do 5 iterations before the project deadline.

 ## Iteration 1